Last updated on 2026-03-23

 - CNC Programmer: Specializes in programming CNC machines to produce precision parts and components.

-- Draftsperson: Prepares technical drawings and plans for engineering projects, ensuring accuracy and compliance with standards.
+- Draftsperson: Prepares technical drawings and plans for engineering projects, ensuring accuracy and compliance with specifications.

-- Technical Salesperson: Sells engineering products and services, providing technical expertise to clients.
+- Technical Salesperson: Sells engineering products and services, requiring a strong understanding of technical specifications and customer needs.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.